5 Ways To Comfort Kids Who Have A Fear Of Ghosts

-Margee Kerr, a sociologist and author of Scream: Chilling Adventures In The Science of Fear.
+Kids have the same fear triggers as adults, but they’re dialed up to 11, says Margee Kerr, Ph.D., a sociologist and author of Scream: Chilling Adventures in the Science of Fear.
 “Their imaginations can be really powerful and get the best of them,” she says.
 “They can’t make rational arguments yet, so that lack of ability to make sense of things can contribute to monster stories becoming really scary — because they can’t figure out what’s real.”

-Stay On Topic
+Stay On Topic During The Talk

 Much like talking about where babies come from, talking about where ghosts come from can open up a whole containment unit of issues.
 “If your kid all of a sudden starts asking about ghosts and what happens when we die, stay consistent in whatever the child’s worldview is,” says Kerr.
 “If the family has never engaged in those religious ideas before, go more into imaginative play realm.”

 You Can’t Cheat (The Conversation About) Death